Five in Hong Kong found guilty of sedition for 'anti-government' children's books

 Authorities have said all individuals in Hong Kong are prosecuted based on evidence - and that the national security law has brought stability after the pro-democracy protests.

-(Reporting by Jessie Pang and Kiki Lo in HONG KONG; Editing by James Pomfret, Greg Torode and Angus MacSwan)
+(Reporting by Jessie Pang and Kiki Lo in HONG KONG; Editing by James Pomfret, Greg Torode, Angus MacSwan and Andrew Heavens)

 ((Jessie.Pang@thomsonreuters.com;))